SparkPost/pizza-bot/README.md

 export SLACK_TOKEN=replace_me
 ```

-When we give you a Slack API token, replace `replace_me` with the token.
+If you are comfortable creating your own Slack API token, you can follow [these instructions](./docs/CREATE_BOT.md).
+Otherwise, ask a mentor to create one for you.
+Once you have a Slack API token, replace `replace_me` with the token.

 Once you have your token, open a terminal and type: